ARCHIVED JULY 2019 - All info current to day of archiving. For latest news on the writers below, please get in touch with Writersroom Wales

 Listen to An Attempt on the Life of Shirley Temple - written by Catherine Dyson, performed by Nia Roberts

-Catherine Dyson is a writer, performer and theatre maker.
-She is Associate Artist with RedCape Theatre for whom she has written two plays Be Brave And Leave For The Unknown and Thunder Road both of which toured the UK.
+Catherine is Associate Artist with RedCape Theatre company for whom she has written two plays, Be Brave and Leave For the Unknown and black comedy Thunder Road, both of which toured the UK.
+Due to its success , Thunder Road will tour again later this year.
+Other projects in development include a musical for the Riverfront Theatre Newport.

 Listen to Valerie - written by Kevin Jones, performed by Siw Hugh.